AndrewsOR/clean-the-data/readMe.md

 ##### Name the activities

-We create a new factor variable for activity name using the _activity_id_ from the _y_ tables as the index and the activity labels ("walking," etc.)as the levels.
-Using a factor is almost as efficient, storage-wise, as the integer identifier, but is more intelligible (and offers other advantages not used here such as correct default interpretation by regression models).
+We create a new factor variable for activity name using the _activity_id_ from the _y_ tables as the index and the activity labels ("walking," etc.) as the levels.
+Using a factor is almost as efficient, storage-wise, as the integer identifier, but is more intelligible in subsetting and output (and is correctly interpreted under default settings by regression models, if we were doing that).

 ##### Provide descriptive variable names